karakays/lfcs/README.md

 `killall` sends signals to process(es) by name or user given.
 `pkill` sends signals to processes by filtering by name or user.
 `pgrep` is synopsis.
+Filters by pattern and other options like owner, parent, time.
+`pgrep [options] pattern`
-Filters by name, owner, parent, time. pgrep -u root java  # list java processes owned by root
+`pgrep -u root java  # list java processes owned by root`

 ### V. Package managers